-Comprehensive coverage is designed to insure your car for damages and repairs that are not caused by accidents.
-This means Comprehensive Coverage will cover you for things like theft, damage from fires, if an animal hits you while driving, a tree branch falls on your car, or even if you get a cracked windshield.
+Comprehensive coverage is designed to insure your car for damages and repairs that are not caused by accidents, often events that are out of your control.
+This includes events such as theft, damage from fire, vandalism, weather damage, hitting an animal that runs in front of your car, and getting a cracked windshield.

-Even if you have every type of insurance all at once, you will still not be covered for general mechanical repairs – these will always be paid out-of-pocket.
+It’s very important for you to understand that even if you have every type of automobile insurance coverage, you are still responsible for general mechanical repairs.
+These will always be paid for out-of-pocket.

 Tort vs No Fault

-Each state regulates car insurance independently, which means that the types of insurance above will be different depending on where you are located.
-State rules generally fall into two categories: “Tort”, and “No Fault”.
+Each state regulates car insurance independently, which means that the types of insurance coverage required will be different depending on where you are located.
+State rules generally fall into two categories: “Tort” and “No Fault.”

-Most states are “Tort” states.
-The advantage of the tort system is that it is perceived as more “fair” – drivers (and therefore insurers) are only responsible for the damage they cause, no more and no less.
-The disadvantage is that a huge number of accidents end up in court, and the courts then need to determine who was at fault, and how much to award.
-This is extremely expensive both in legal fees to the drivers involved in the accident, as well as a huge burden on the legal system.
+Most states are tort states.
+The main advantage of the tort system is that it is perceived as more fair.
+The driver responsible for causing the accident (and his insurance company) is responsible the damage he caused, no more and no less.
+However, if the amount of the insurance payout does not cover the costs incurred, the injured driver can sue the driver who caused the accident.
+A disadvantage of the tort system is that a huge number of accidents end up in court, and the courts then need to determine who was at fault and how much to award.
+This is extremely expensive both in legal fees to the drivers involved in the accident and in the burden placed on the legal system.

 No Fault States

-There are currently 14 “No Fault” states – Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, and Utah, plus Puerto Rico and Washington D.C.
-Several other states offer the option of “No Fault” insurance policies in addition to Tort policies.
+There are currently 12 states with “no-fault” regulations: Florida, Hawaii, Kansas, Kentucky, Massachusetts, Michigan, Minnesota, New Jersey, New York, North Dakota, Pennsylvania, and Utah, plus Puerto Rico and Washington D.C.
+Several other states offer the option of no-fault insurance policies in addition to tort policies.

-Proponents of No Fault insurance argue that it makes filing a claim and getting compensation for repairs simpler and faster, and removes a huge burden from the legal system, while opponents say that it does not properly discourage drivers from behaving recklessly, and can result in higher premiums.
+Proponents of no-fault insurance argue that it makes filing a claim and getting compensation for repairs simpler and faster, and it removes a huge burden from the legal system.
+Opponents say that it does not properly discourage drivers from behaving recklessly which often results in higher premiums.

 Driving Between States

-If a driver from a “No Fault” state is visiting a “Tort” state and gets into an accident, they may be on the hook to pay a significant amount to the other driver if they do not have sufficient liability coverage.
-Conversely, many “Tort” state policies treat drivers from “No Fault” states as if they are uninsured motorists, so Uninsured Motorist coverage would pay for damages.
+If a driver from a no-fault state is visiting a tort state and causes an accident, he/she may be on the hook to pay a significant amount to the other driver if he/she does not have sufficient liability coverage.
+Conversely, many tort state policies treat drivers from no-fault states as if they are uninsured motorists, so Uninsured Motorist coverage would pay for damages from an accident.

 Deductibles and Premiums

-There are many factors that will influence your monthly premiums, but the biggest factor that you can negotiate is the balance between your deductible (meaning the amount you need to pay out of pocket before your insurance kicks in) and your premium (how much you pay each month for coverage).
+There are many factors that will influence the cost of your monthly premium, but the biggest factor that you can negotiate is the balance between your deductible and your premium.
+The deductible is the amount of money you pay first when you file a claim.
+The insurance company will then pay the rest.
+The premium is the amount you pay each month for your insurance coverage.

-The higher your deductible, the lower your premiums, and visa versa.
-This gives you greater control over your total insurance payments.
-For example, you may want a full set of liability, collision, uninsured driver, and personal injury protection coverage in case of a disaster, but get a very high deductible to keep your monthly premiums low.
-This might mean you need to pay a huge amount out-of-pocket if you get into an accident, but you might end up with lower monthly payments than someone who just has liability coverage, but a very low deductible.
+The amount of your deductible and the cost of your premium have an inverse relationship.
+The higher your deductible, the lower your premium.
+This relationship allows you some control over your total insurance costs.
+For example, you may want coverage for liability, collision, uninsured driver, and personal injury protection in case of a major accident.
+Even with all of this coverage, by having a high deductible, you can keep your monthly premium payments lower.
+You may have to pay a big sum out-of-pocket if you get into an accident, but your monthly premiums could be lower than someone who only has liability coverage and a very low deductible.